 Statement of the problem, why it is important

-In mid-2012, we completed building the MiniROV, a generic platform designed to be used in a wide variety of science applications.
-In order to maximize the utility of this vehicle, we are proposing to add features that were beyond the scope or resources of the original development project.
+In mid-2012, we completed building the MiniROV on schedule and on budget with all required core vehicle functions operational.
+This generic platform is designed to be used in a wide variety of science applications.
+In order to maximize the utility of this vehicle, we are now proposing to add features that were beyond the scope or resources of the original development project.
 These improvements are designed to enhance the mission capabilities as well as increase the robustness of the vehicle.

 How does it relate/contribute to MBARI’s mission and strategic plan?

-MiniROV is an enabling technology which fits into two themes in MBARI’s strategic plan:
+MiniROV is an enabling technology that fits into two themes in MBARI’s strategic plan:

 Exploration and Discovery: The MiniROV extends MBARI’s reach into remote areas.